 - Go for a walk in the morning.

 - Open the blinds at home and work letting the natural light wakes you up!

 Devices are available to help mimic sunlight if you are unable to get outside during the day.
 One example of the device is the Human Charger.

 Avoid bright screens within 1-2 hours of your bedtime.
 The blue light produced by electronics is especially bad because it causes the body to suppress the release of .

 - Install software that reduces blue light emissions, flux (www.justgetflux)

 - This software program adjusts your computer according to the time of day.
 While eliminating the screens or wearing the glasses is more effective, this is a great place to start.

 Blue light filters for the apple iPhone and iPad can be found @ www.lowbluelights.com

 Avoid late night TV, as this is often stimulating and not relaxing.
 Try quiet music or audio books instead.

-Try out these tips and see how they can improve the quality of your sleep and energy!
+know the importance of sleep & Try out these tips and see how they can improve the quality of your sleep and energy!